Morgantheplant/no-lonely-divs/docs/rules/no-lonely-divs.md

 # div tags must have an id or className (no-lonely-divs)

-This rule aims to discourage using unnamed `<divs>` as containers.
+This rule aims to discourage using `<div>` tags without classes or ids.

 ## Rule Details

-All divs should have either an id, a className or both
+All divs should have either an id or a className or both.

 ```js
 // bad